Speaker | Time | Text |

 You seem to know a lot more about it than I do. | ||

-I will tell you frankly that if you look at the fact that we know, not that we speculate about, then one can come to a reasonable conclusion. | ||
+I will tell you frankly that if you look at the facts that we know, not that we speculate about, then one can come to a reasonable conclusion. | ||

-And the facts are, first of all, that unmarked helicopters seem to predominate around These animal deaths for some unknown reason. | ||
+And the facts are, first of all, that unmarked helicopters seem to predominate around these animal deaths for some unknown reason. | ||

-Secondly, are these simply a figment of the imagination of subjects, or are these in fact reality? | ||
+Secondly, are these simply a figment of the imagination of subjects, or are these in fact realities? | ||

-The Air Force, or the government, or something of that type, because all aircraft in the United States have an N number that identifies them, and if they're unmarked, why, they're They're marked without markings. | ||
+And if they the Air Force or the government or something of that type, because all aircraft in the United States have an end number that identifies them. | ||

 They have no end number to identify them. | ||